Ozgur012/ResourceManagement_CPP/README.md

 ## How It Works
 The system is split into two components:

-Resource Packer (CLI tool): Reads a JSON config file, collects files from multiple target folders, optionally encrypts them, and produces one or more binary .pk pack files.
+Resource Packer (CLI tool): Reads a JSON config file, collects files from multiple target folders, optionally encrypts them, and produces one or more binary .pk pack files for each of the keys specified in the "input_targets" of the config json.

 Resource Loader (Library): Loads any of the generated .pk files at runtime, decrypts them if needed, and gives direct access to individual assets via simple API calls.